PancakeBunny-finance/Bunny/docs/faq.rst

 Idiosyncratic Risk

 The Idiosyncratic Risk would be risks associated with our actual project.
-Although our code is not externally audited at the moment, we are planning to get an official audit in the coming months!
-As with all Projects we have seen in the past, from Harvest, Akropolis, and many more, there are always risks that projects will fall victim to malicious hackers.
+Although our code has been audited by Haechi Labs, there are always risks that projects will fall victim to malicious hackers.
 That being said, our Bunny developers account for the security risks of smart contracts and only will interact with contracts that meet the security threshold.

 How to Determine Daily % Gains?
 ================================================